clulab/SBM_2022_LIvES/README.md

 **Cite as**

-Freylersythe, S., Sharp, R., Culnan, J., Romero Diaz, D. Y., Zhao, Y., Franks, G. H., Nitschke, R., Bethard, S. J., & Crane, T. E. (2022).
-Lessons Learned from a Secondary Analysis Using Natural Language Processing and Machine Learning from a Lifestyle Intervention: SBM Conference Handout [Data set]. https://github.com/clulab/SBM_2022_LIvES
+Sarah Freylersythe, Rebecca Sharp, John Culnan, Damian Yukio Romero Diaz, Yiyun Zhao, G. Hagan Franks, Remo Nitschke, Steven J. Bethard, and Tracy E. Crane.
+2022.
+Lessons Learned from a Secondary Analysis Using Natural Language Processing and Machine Learning from a Lifestyle Intervention: SBM Conference Handout.
+Retrieved from https://github.com/clulab/SBM_2022_LIvES

+*Note: This citation is in [ACM format](https://www.acm.org/publications/authors/reference-formatting).
+For other formatting please use the "`Cite this repository`" button on the right menu of this repository along with a bibtext converter such as this one: [Online Bibtex Converter](https://asouqi.github.io/bibtex-converter/)*

 # Lessons Learned from a Secondary Analysis Using Natural Language Processing and Machine Learning from a Lifestyle Intervention